bitnami/charts/bitnami/nginx-intel/README.md

 This chart bootstraps a [NGINX Open Source with Intel Optimizations](https://github.com/bitnami/bitnami-docker-nginx-intel) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
 Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.

+## Why use Intel optimized containers

+Encryption is becoming pervasive with most organizations increasingly adopting encryption for application execution, data in flight, and data storage.
+Intel® 3rd gen Xeon® Scalable Processor (Ice Lake) cores and architecture, offers several new instructions for encryption acceleration.
+These new instructions, coupled with algorithmic and software innovations, deliver breakthrough performance for the industry's most widely deployed cryptographic ciphers.

+This solution accelerates the processing of the Transport Layer Security (TLS) significantly by using built-in Intel crypto acceleration included in the latest Intel 3rd gen Xeon Scalable Processor (Ice Lake).
+For more information, refer to [Intel's documentation](https://www.intel.com/content/www/us/en/developer/articles/guide/nginx-https-with-crypto-ni-tuning-guide.html).

+It requires a 3rd gen Xeon Scalable Processor (Ice Lake) to get a breakthrough performance improvement.

 ## Prerequisites